Ruling out light axions: the writing is on the wall: Introduction

 We also consider an alternative mechanism to render domain walls unstable by introducing a statistical {\it bias} in the population of the vacuum states.
 Such a bias leads, for $Z(2)$ models, to exponential decay of the co-moving domain wall energy density \cite{Larsson:1996sp,Hindmarsh:1996xv,Coulson:1995nv,Hindmarsh:2002bq}:

 with $\varepsilon$ the bias and $\eta_{\text{DW}}$ the conformal time when the walls form.
 This mechanism was proposed as a generic solution to the domain wall problem for weakly coupled fields \cite{Casini:2001ai}.
-Such bias may be generated by the dynamics of the axion field during inflation, if it lasts long enough for the universe to cool down below $\Lambda_\mathrm{QCD}$ so the axion acquires a mass during inflation.
+Such bias may be generated by the dynamics of the axion field during inflation (although this has been recently disputed taking super-horizon correlations into account \cite{Gonzalez:2022mcx}).
 The random walk of the axion field during an extended inflationary epoch has been exploited to open up previously excluded axion parameter space \cite{Graham:2018jyp,Guth:2018hsa}.

 This paper is organised as follows.
 We begin by reviewing (\S~\ref{sec:DwSolutions}) the two solutions above to the doman wall problem and highlight the challenges.
-In particular the bias solution turns out to be irrelevant for QCD axions.
-Although the tilt solution is relevant, in \S~\ref{sec:DWAxions} we show that the overproduction of axions from the collapsing string-wall network effectively excludes it for most of the parameter space that axion dark matter searches are presently focussed on.
-Experiments looking for heavier QCD axions \cite{Beyer:2020dag,Beyer:2021mzq,Sangal:2021qeg} thus receive further motivation from this work.
+In particular the bias solution turns out to be irrelevant.
+Although the tilt solution does work, in \S~\ref{sec:DWAxions} we show that the overproduction of axions from the collapsing string-wall network effectively excludes it for most of the parameter space that axion dark matter searches are presently focussed on.\footnote{A similar argument has been made earlier \cite{Ringwald:2015dsf} but the constraint we quote is significantly stronger.} Experiments looking for heavier QCD axions \cite{IAXO:2019mpb,Beyer:2020dag,Beyer:2021mzq,Sangal:2021qeg} thus receive further motivation from this work.
 However the relevant parameter space for hadronic axion models e.g. KSVZ \cite{DiLuzio:2016sbl} is unaffected as no domain walls then form in the early universe.
 Our arguments do not apply when Peccei-Quinn symmetry breaking occurs before the onset of inflation.